MicrosoftDocs/biztalk-docs/biztalk/core/high-availability-using-sql-server-always-on-availability-groups.md

 1. Check your OS requirements:
 2. On all **Windows Server 2012 R2** computers, install the [3090973 MSDTC hotfix](https://support.microsoft.com/kb/3090973) (opens a KB article)
 3. On all **Windows Server 2016** computers, enable the [RemoteAccessEnabled registry key](https://support.microsoft.com/kb/3182294) (opens a KB article)
-4. Create required Availability Groups.
-Make sure Availability Groups are created with the **Per Database DTC Support** option.
+4. Create the required Availability Groups.
+Make sure the Availability Groups are created with the **Per Database DTC Support** option.
 5. When configuring BizTalk Server and specifying the SQL server name, use the Availability Group’s listener name instead of the actual machine name.
 This creates the BizTalk databases, logins, and SQL Agent jobs on the current primary replica.
 6. Stop BizTalk processing (Host Instances, SSO Service, IIS, Rules Engine Update Service, BAMAlerts Service, and so on), and stop the SQL Agent Jobs.
 7. Now add BizTalk databases to the respective Availability Groups.